Art and the Rural Imagination / June 29 -July 5 2020

 The Arctic as a Laboratory for sustainable art and cultural policy

 The Arctic region is changing rapidly.
 On the one hand, ecological, cultural, social and economical changes pose challenges for well-being and sustainable development and on the other hand, some of the changes also create new possibilities.

-In the AAS 2019 the challenges and circumstances in the Arctic are seen as ‘laboratory’ in which sustainable art and cultural policy is developed in collaboration with all of the Arctic counties.
+In the AAS 2019 the challenges and circumstances in the Arctic are seen as a ‘laboratory’ in which sustainable art and cultural policy is developed in collaboration with all of the Arctic countries.
 Artists and representatives of art and cultural policy will discuss the theme and promote circumpolar collaboration.

 Standart Thinking was invited to participate as panelist to present and discuss regenerative visions for cultural development and art residencies in the nordic context: